-In view of the safe distancing regulations to hold physical meetings and to minimise physical interactions and COVID-19 transmission risk, the forthcoming AGM for FY2020 will be convened and held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
-Alternative arrangements relating to attendance at the forthcoming AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live audio-visual webcast or live audio-only stream), submission of questions in advance of AGM, addressing of substantial and relevant questions at or prior to the forthcoming AGM and voting by appointing the Chairman of the AGM as proxy, will be put in place for the forthcoming AGM.
+In view of the safe distancing regulations to hold physical meetings and to minimise physical interactions and COVID-19 transmission risk, the forthcoming AGM for FY2021 will be convened and held by way of electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
+Alternative arrangements relating to attendance at the forthcoming AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live audio-visual webcast or live audio-only stream), submission of questions in advance of AGM or during the AGM via an online chat box, addressing of substantial and relevant questions at or prior to the forthcoming AGM and voting by appointing the Chairman of the AGM as proxy or a proxy(ies) to attend and vote electronically during the AGM, will be put in place for the forthcoming AGM.